| Open

 to suit copyright.
 Rather, copyright should be engineered to suit

-(e) Copyright is an important component of the
+the broader economy. (e) Copyright is an important component of the

 economy.
 However, there is a growing perception that copyright has